garyillyes/cbcp/draft-illyes-cbcp.md

 1. Crawlers must support the Robots Exclusion Protocol.
 2. Crawlers must be easily identifiable through their user agent string.
 3. Crawlers must not interfere with the normal operation of a site.
+4. Crawlers must support caching directives
-4. Crawlers must expose the IP ranges they're crawling from in a standardized format.
+5. Crawlers must expose the IP ranges they're crawling from in a standardized format.
-5. Crawlers must expose a page where they explain how the crawled data is used.
+6. Crawlers must expose a page where they explain how the crawled data is used.

 ## Crawlers must support the Robots Exclusion Protocol